eqNj/eqN-PD2-Filter/README.md

 Renamed the old 'Strict' filter level to 'Medium'.

-Added a new 'Strict LLD' filter level that uses the 'late season' / 'high speed mapping' strictness of the Strict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.
+Added a new 'Strict LLD' (Now 'LLD Bases') filter level that uses the 'late season' / 'high speed mapping' strictness of the Strict filter level while still showing and notifying for all non-shoppable LLD crafting bases that drop.

 Added a new 'Show Recipes' filter level that shows all crafting and upgrading recipes that previously would always show on items in your stash, inventory, or when equipped.
 These recipes show on all magic items and on perfect gems.
 These recipes are now hidden on all other filter levels.
 This filter version also shows the runes necessary for runewords on runeword bases in their sequential order of necessary socketing.